eira-fransham/goeld/README.md

 ![Screenshot 3](screenshots/03.png)

 I've also got a parser for the monstrosity that is the Goldsrc .mdl format, so my next task is to get Half-Life 1 models loading, displaying and animating in this engine.
-I have a pretty good idea of the game I want to build using this engine.
+It's very, very likely that I'll switch to updating the already-existing bindings to `assimp` and using those instead, since I'm certain that my existing parser is buggy (since the format is a mess) and integrating with `assimp` allows me to support every model format that it supports, instead of only .mdl.

 ## How to use